k2d222/twwe/README.md

 #### Limits

 The HTTP server is rate-limited per IP.
-It allows bursts of 8 requests and then 500ms between requests.
-This is currently not configurable.
+It allows bursts of 100 requests and then 500ms between requests.
+It can be configured with `--max-http-bursts <amount>` and `http-ratelimit-delay <ms>`.

-The `--max-maps <Amount>` argument limits the number of maps created by users.
+The `--max-maps <amount>` argument limits the number of maps created by users.
 The `--max-map-size <MiB>` argument limits the size of each map file.

 #### Server bridging